fbpx

 Oral Hygiene (Brushing for Success) at Salthouse Smiles

-Pediatric Dentist in Des Peres, MO
+Pediatric Dentist in St. Louis, MO

 Oral Hygiene Routine for Little Ones

-Pediatric Dentist in Des Peres, MO
+Pediatric Dentist in St. Louis, MO

 If your little one begun to get teeth, or has had a few teeth for a while it is time to start good oral hygiene habits.
 Once the first tooth arrives you do want to start using a fluoride toothpaste.
 It can be any brand of toothpaste or any flavor, just as long as fluoride is present.
 For infants with teeth almost through toddler’s we only use a “rice-grain-size” or “smear” of toothpaste.
 This amount of toothpaste is completely safe for the child to eat and swallow two times per day.
 This fluoride will help protect the teeth that are in the mouth, as well as the teeth that are growing.
 The fluoride makes its way to the teeth and incorporates itself into the growing adult teeth!
 This makes the teeth much more resistant to cavities when they finally erupt!